TheNewNormal/kube-cluster-osx/README.md

 **Includes:** [Helm Classic](https://helm.sh) - The Kubernetes Package Manager and an option from shell to install [Deis Workflow](https://deis.com) on top of Kubernetes: `$ install_deis`

-**Kube-Cluster App** can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and has a private local Docker registry v2 which is accessible from Kube-Cluster App.
+**Kube-Cluster App** can be used together with [CoreOS VM App](https://github.com/TheNewNormal/coreos-osx) which allows to build Docker containers and both apps have access to the same local Docker registry hosted by [Corectl App](https://github.com/TheNewNormal/corectl.app).

 ![Kube-Cluster](kube-cluster-osx.png "Kubernetes-Cluster")